 Subsequent to that, phone your bank and ask them to cancel any continuous authority transfers from your account.
 If the bank pushes back, inform them you are involved in potential litigation.

 Unfortunately, there are many “scam” payday loan relief organizations out there, who will do little more than take your money.
 So be sure your payday loan relief company is reputable and has a good rating with the Better Business Bureau.

+Hopefully, you have selected a reputable, accredited financial advisor such as National Payday Loan Relief to create a genuine plan of action.
 Once you’ve selected your payday loan relief consultant, come prepared.
 Be sure and show him or her exactly what you think you owe, the address and phone number of any payday loan company involved, and bring all copies of any documents you signed with you.

 It’s also helpful to bring a copy of any credit score paperwork with you so the advisor knows what he or she is looking at.